 Latino Health Solutions

-Latino Health Solutions provides bilingual, culturally relevant health and wellness information and services to help meet the health care needs of Hispanic/Latino families, their employers, and the brokers and consultants who work with them.
-Latino Health Solutions offers a variety of educational resources that focus on the common health concerns of the Hispanic community, and we provide bilingual information to help maintain a healthy lifestyle.
+Latino Health Solutions helps meet the health care needs of Hispanic/Latino families, their employers, and the brokers and consultants who work with them.

-Members Sharing Race, Ethnicity and Language (REL) information
+Members Sharing Race, Ethnicity & Language (REL) Information

-Offering members the opportunity to share their Race, Ethnicity and Language (REL) information with us will help us understand their unique health risks and health care needs.
+We give our members the opportunity to share their Race, Ethnicity and Language (REL) information with us.
+This helps us better understand their health care needs.
 Knowing our members better means we can provide them with more personalized health care services.
 Learn more about our REL Collection & Use efforts.

 Diversity & Inclusion